CodeYourFuture/syllabus/docs/js-core-2/week-3/homework.md

 sidebar_label: Homework
 ---

-[This repo](https://github.com/CodeYourFuture/JavaScript-Core-2-Homework) contains all of your homework for the three weeks of this module.

-Complete the homework in `Week 3`.

 ## 1) Classwork

 Firstly, complete any exercises you did not complete during class.
 They are essential practice for the rest of the homework tasks.